The 9th Semantic Web Enabled Software Engineering (SWESE2013)

 * Ontologies for supporting collaboration/coordination between developers

-* Semantic-based information push for software development process
+* Semantic-based information push for service engineering and management process

-* Methods and tools for semantic-based event-driven interaction in software development
+* Methods and tools for semantic-based event-driven interaction in service development

 Bernhard Bauer (DE), University of Augsburg